-The examination is undertaken after 5 years from date of manufacture and at 2.5-year intervals thereafter in accordance with the Approved Programme.
+The examination is undertaken, after 5 years from date of manufacture and at not more than 2.5-year intervals thereafter, in accordance with the approved procedure.

-For tanks, the examination is usually undertaken as part of the periodic Inspection and Test (see 15.2) by the AIB.
-Alternatively, the Approved Programme may allow another qualified person to examine the tank.
+The examination is usually undertaken as part of the periodic Inspection and test by the AIB (see 15.2).
+Alternatively, undertaken by a qualified person in accordance with the Approved Procedure.